Gregstrq/LightLattices.jl/docs/src/manual.md

 ### `TrivialCell`

- `TrivialCell` is used by default when no unit cell is specified.
-It corresponds to a unit cell with single node.
+ `TrivialCell` is used by default when no basis cell is specified.
+It corresponds to a basis cell with single node.

 For consistency of interface, `TrivialCell` behaves like a `HomogeneousCell` with single node, which has zero coordinates.
 One can even index into it: